saeneas/things-for-thought/README.md

 # things-for-thought

+# Week 9 Announcements
+Hey all,
+upcoming week is going to be about the midterms.
+These are the ramifications:

+- 5 Minutes per presentation, timed! (exception for a presentation on the history and cultural meanings of ornaments we're super excited about!)
+  - about 2/3 on what has been done, 1/3 what's to come
+  - Be sure to show your prototypes/sketches/visual to get good feedback.
+- Feedback will be *collaborative* in the _groups from last time_, so please pay special attention and make notes to give the best possible feedback!
+- Because on Tuesday there's going to be the second session with Johanna, please make sure to do the reading!
+- Please find the time to clean up the room (decide which one) and arrange in a way that think fits the occasion.
+Either during the week or on monday before the course.
+- We will start on time, so please be respectful to the early presenters and arrive *on time*.
+- Make sure that you have a running order in place by Monday.

+## Preliminary Schedule
+Monday
+10      Midterms
+12      Break
+13      Collaborative Feedback
+14      Exercise (tba)
+14:30   Check-outs

+Tuesday
+10      Class with Johanna
+13      Break
+14      Good-Bye 2024
+15      DAM

 # Week 8 Announcements
 Hey all,
 next weeks schedule will be a bit lighter, as there will be no individual critique or feedback sessions.